akalend/hhvm-msgpack/README.md

 ### Limitation

 Root element must be array, but is packed as sequence

 Support Ext (msqpack specification ext type) only for user type = 5 as standart object serialization:

 		$ob = new stdClass();
 		$ob->a = 1;
 		$ob->b = true;
-		$data = msgpack_pack( [$ob] ); // rootelement must be array
+		$data = msgpack_pack( [$ob] ); // root element must be array
   		// ...
   		$ob = msgpack_unpack($data);
   		var_dump($ob[0]);